zhuyongzhengs/Rex.ShopMicroService.Sample/README.en.md

 ## Support the Author

-If this project helped you, please give it a ⭐ Star on [Gitee](https://gitee.com/zhuyongzhengs/Rex.ShopMicroService.Sample).
+If this project helped you, please give it a ⭐ Star on [Gitee](https://gitee.com/zhuyongzhengs/Rex.ShopMicroService.Sample)  or [Github](https://github.com/zhuyongzhengs/Rex.ShopMicroService.Sample).
 Your support and encouragement mean a lot!

 ---